Initiatives on Behalf of the Environment

 Improvement in effectiveness in cooperation with property managers

 To promote initiatives to reduce environmental loads, cooperation with the property managers (PMs), who manage and operate properties on site, is essential.
 JPR and TRIM regularly share information with the PMs and discuss initiatives on energy-saving and environmental issues.

 JPR and TRIM also hold workshops for the PMs and others to raise their awareness of sustainability and enhance their readiness.

 Consideration for the environment in real estate investment

 Mitigation of environmental risks as part of due diligence in acquisitions

 When acquiring a new property, JPR and TRIM always check the environmental and social risks such as soil contamination by using outside experts in addition to site visits and investigations before concluding a sales contract, to avoid the risks.

-JPR does not invest in new development projects but Tokyo Tatemono conducts development considerate of the environment, fully complying with environmental laws and regulations to address issues such as soil contamination based on the Group Environmental Policy.
+JPR does not invest in new development projects but considers the environment, fully complying with environmental laws and regulations to address issues such as soil contamination based on the Tokyo Tatemono Group Environmental Policy.

 To implement green finance, JPR has formulated the Green Finance Framework in accordance with the Green Bond Principles 2018 and the Green Bond Guidelines 2017 Edition.